kevindudeja/CSE4020/README.md

 5. Numsense!
 Data Science for the Layman: No Math Added - Available for free on the Kindle or buy for Rs1700/-

 #### Suggestions
-1. Follow one single book, don't be bogged with learning Linear Algebra first, easier to do it on the go
+1. Follow one single (note the double emphasis) book, don't be bogged with learning Linear Algebra first, easier to do it on the go